InjectiveLabs/docs/source/includes/_accountsrpc.md

 ## SubaccountOrderSummary

-Get the subaccount's orders summary.
+Get a summary of the subaccount's active/unfilled orders.

 ### Request Parameters
 > Request Example: